DST-Det: Simple Dynamic Self-Training for Open-Vocabulary Object Detection: Conclusion

 \section{Conclusion}

-This paper presents DST-Det, a novel open vocabulary object detection method that incorporates a dynamic self-training strategy.
+This paper presents DST-Det, a novel open vocabulary object detection method incorporating a dynamic self-training strategy.
 By rethinking the pipeline of previous two-stage open vocabulary object detection methods, we identified a conceptual gap between training and testing for novel classes.
 To address this issue, we introduce a dynamic self-training strategy that generates pseudo labels for novel classes and iteratively optimizes the model with the newly discovered pseudo labels.
-Our experiments demonstrate that this approach can significantly improve the performance of mask average precision (AP) for novel classes, making it a promising approach for real-world applications.
+Our experiments demonstrate that this approach can significantly improve the performance of mask average precision for novel classes, making it a promising approach for real-world applications.
 We hope our dynamic self-training strategy can help the community mitigate the gap between the training and testing for the OVOD task.

-\textbf{Limitation.} Our proposed approach leverages a better VLMs model to generate high-quality pseudo labels, where the zero-shot ability of VLMs affects the quality of novel class labels.
-However, with more strong VLMs in the future~\cite{CLIP,li2022scaling}, our method is more feasible for large vocabulary applications.

-\textbf{Board Impact.} Our method designs the first dynamic self-training on OVOD via mining the self-knowledge from the VLM model and RPN heads.
-Without extra training data or learnable components, we obtain significant boosts among strong baseline on COCO and LVIS datasets.
-Our method can be easily extended into other related domains, including open vocabulary instance/semantic segmentation.
-This will be our further work.
-Rather than achieving STOA results, our goal is to fully explore the potential of VLM in the detector, which makes our method a generalized approach for various VLM and detectors.

-\textbf{Acknowledgement.} This work is supported by the National Key Research and Development Program of China (No.2023YFC3807603).
+\textbf{Acknowledgement.} We thank the idea discussion of several friends, including Guangliang Cheng, Yining Li, and Kai Chen, in the earlier drafts.
+This work is supported by the National Key Research and Development Program of China (No.2023YFC3807603).
 This study is also supported under the RIE2020 Industry Alignment Fund Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contributions from the industry partner(s).
 It is also supported by Singapore MOE AcRF Tier 2 (MOE-T2EP20120-0001).
 We also gratefully acknowledge the support of SenseTime Research for providing the computing resources for this work.